Pain, Pain, Go Away – The Chronic Pain of Lupus

 Treatment: Self-care including stress-reduction; anaerobic exercise; analgesics or pain medications such as tramadol; antidepressants such as duloxetine (Cymbalta) and milnacipran (Savella) which also help with pain and sleep; anti-seizure medications such as gabapentin (Neurontin) and pregabalin (Lyrica).
 It’s important to note that fibromyalgia does not typically respond to NSAIDs or corticosteroids.

 Headaches and Migraines

-One study published in a 2013 issue of Arthritis & Rheumatism by the American College of Rheumatology concluded that while headaches are often experienced by individuals with lupus, they are not associated with “global disease activity or specific antibodies.”
+One study, published by the American College of Rheumatology, concluded that while headaches are often experienced by individuals with lupus, they are not associated with “global disease activity or specific antibodies.”
 The association between an increased chance of headaches and migraines in individuals with lupus is controversial.
 It has been reported that up to 72% individuals with lupus experience headaches, specifically tension headaches and migraines though it has not been fully determined these headaches are from the lupus itself.
 Sometimes during a lupus flare, an individual may experience an increase in headache activity or “lupus headache.”
 It is not known what causes this, but individuals usually respond quickly once the headaches are treated with prednisone.